macvjuhu/fmc_rest_client/README.rst

 -  Listing for a particular resource type supports fetching all results in single go
 -  Easy to add support for new resources or url endpoints
+-  Support for bulk create, leveraging FMC REST API where available or support in client

 Enhancements in future
 ~~~~~~~~~~~~~~~~~~~~~~

--  Support for bulk operations, leveraging FMC REST API where available
-   or support in client
 -  Iterator for list operation
 -  Get by name